 The Michigan Unemployment Insurance Agency (UIA) is changing its processes for filing and discharging real property liens filed against delinquent employer accounts beginning October 1, 2016.
 The new process is a result of two new statutes, Public Acts 224 and 228 of 2016.

-UIA may file a lien against an employer’s real property if outstanding debt remains unpaid after several attempts to collect.
+UIA may file a lien against an employer’s real property if the outstanding debt remains unpaid after several attempts to collect.

 In the past, when the employer has satisfied the debt which resulted in a lien filing, that employer would receive a notice of lien discharge letter from the UIA.
 The UIA records that lien with the Register of Deeds office in the appropriate county and, in the past, would record the discharge when the debt was fully paid.